encode/django-rest-framework/docs/tutorial/1-serialization.md

 Let's look at refactoring our serializer using the `ModelSerializer` class.
 Open the file `snippets/serializers.py` again, and replace the `SnippetSerializer` class with the following.

+    from rest_framework import serializers
+    from snippets.models import Snippet

     class SnippetSerializer(serializers.ModelSerializer):
         class Meta:
             model = Snippet